 Ion Stoica, Robert Nishihara, Richard Liaw, Eric Liang, and Philipp Moritz lead a deep dive into Ray, a new distributed execution framework for reinforcement learning applications developed by machine learning and systems researchers at UC Berkeley’s RISELab, walking you through Ray’s API and system architecture and sharing application examples, including several state-of-the art RL algorithms.

-Richard Liaw is a PhD student in the BAIR Lab and RISELab at UC Berkeley working with Joseph Gonzalez, Ion Stoica, and Ken Goldberg.
-He has worked on a variety of different areas, ranging from robotics to reinforcement learning to distributed systems.
-He is currently actively working on Ray, a distributed execution engine for AI applications; RLlib, a scalable reinforcement learning library; and Tune, a distributed framework for model training.
+Richard Liaw is a PhD student in the Berkeley Artificial Intelligence Research (BAIR) Lab and RISELab at UC Berkeley working with Joseph Gonzalez, Ion Stoica, and Ken Goldberg.
+He’s worked on a variety of different areas, ranging from robotics to reinforcement learning to distributed systems.
+He’s working on Ray, a distributed execution engine for AI applications; RLlib, a scalable reinforcement learning library; and Tune, a distributed framework for model training.